dragonworx/jsel/README.md

     dom.select('*/children/*[2]/text()') === 'val';
     dom.selectAll('//@foo') === ['bar', 555];

-Use `dom.select(..)` to return a single value, and `dom.selectAll(..)` to return a result set.
-You can return scalar results from XPath expressions, such as the `count(..)` function.

-Jsel will return you the actual node values from your data.
-Think of it like turning any JavaScript object into a walkable DOM.

-## Schemas
+Jsel supports the following [XPath functions](https://developer.mozilla.org/en-US/docs/Web/XPath/Functions): `last`, `position`, `count`, `match`, `replace`, `id`, `name`, `string`, `concat`, `starts-with`, `contains`, `substring-before`, `substring-after`, `substring`, `string-length`, `normalize-space`, `translate`, `boolean`, `not`, `true`, `false`, `lang`, `number`, `sum`, `floor`, `ceiling`, `round`.

-#### Why Schemas?
+#### Schemas

+By default, JSel works with JavaScript objects by treating simple values of object keys as attributes (eg. a key value where the value is a string, number or boolean), and values as objects as elements.

+Since Jsel converts all string, number or boolean values to attributes, and all object or array values to named children, you don't even need to create a schema if you are working with JSON data, it all just works out of the box.

-Jsel allows you to define a set of callbacks which resolve the following properties of each node in your data as required by the XPath engine:
+However you can override this default behaviour by defining a set of callbacks which resolve the schema of each node in your data as they are being walked by the XPath engine.

+To do so, create an object with function values for some or all of the following keys:

+    var schema = {
+	    /*@param {*} node A node from your data
-* **nodeName** - *{string | null}* the element name of the node
+		* @returns {string} The element name of the node
+		*/
+	    nodeName: function(node) {},
+		/*@param {*} node A node from your data
-* **childNodes** - *{array | null}* the children of the node
+		* @returns {Array} The children of the node
+		*/
+	    childNodes: function(node) {},
+		/*@param {*} node A node from your data
-* **attributes** - *{object | null}* a key/value object of the node's attributes
+		* @returns {Object} A key/value object of the node's attributes */
+	    attributes: function(node) {},
+		/*@param {*} node A node from your data - you can use text() in the XPath expression to select this value
-* **nodeValue** - *{* | null}* the whole value of the node
+		* @returns {*} The value of the node
+		*/
+	    nodeValue: function(node) {},
+	}

-These properties make up the structure of your data, according to XPath.
-You have total control of how to interpret these values from each node in your dom as they are being required.
+These properties make up the structure of your data, as according to XPath.
+You now have total control of how to interpret these values from each node in your dom as they are being required.

 Jsel takes care of caching, so the values are only asked for once.
 This builds a virtual tree of walkable nodes for the XPath engine whenever you `select` or `selectAll` an expression, and will be cached for subsequent selections of that DOM.

-#### Default Schema

-Jsel has default schema built in that convert all string or number values to attributes, and all object or array values to named children.
-Therefore you don't even need to create a schema if you like, it all just works out of the box.

-#### Defining Schemas

-Defining your own schema allows you to completely design how your data is defined, and therefore searchable by XPath.
-For example, you could define a schema to handle CSV data, and pass a CSV string to jsel so you could find expressions like `//line` or `//line[1]/field[2]`.

-To provide your own custom schema pass an object to `dom.schema(..)` with all or some of the following keys (any keys not passed will use default schema handler).

-    dom.schema({
-        /** @returns {string|null} the element name of this current node */
-        nodeName: function(node) {/*...*/},

-        /** @returns {array|null} an array with the children of this node */
-        childNodes: function(node) {/*...*/},

-        /** @returns {object|null} an object with key values to represent the nodes attributes */
-        attributes: function(node) {/*...*/},

-        /** @returns {*|null} any value to represent the nodes value.
-        * you can use text() in the expression to select the value */
-        nodeValue: function(node) {/*...*/}
-    });

 It's ok to return `null` from any function.
 That would be the same as not defining an adapter for that property and just means that there will no way to match that property in an expression.

+Once you've defined a schema, attach it to your dom object.

+    dom.schema(schema); // set the schema of this DOM object to change how data is searched

 It's even possible to create a temporary array or object structure for either `childNodes` and/or `attributes` and return that if you would like to simplify your expressions and aggregate your data.
+Since JSel caches the resolution of each node, it's only processed once and allows you to collect or aggregate inner data to make your expressions more flexible.

+Defining your own schema allows you to completely design how your data is defined, and therefore searchable by XPath.
+For example, you could define a schema to handle CSV data, and pass a CSV string to jsel so you could find expressions like `//line` or `//line[1]/field[2]`.

 #### Reuse and Share Schemas